tonazaar/ipfsprivate/README.md

 ##### Building IPFS private network

 For comparison in normal IPFS setup, the IPFS node is connected to its peer public nodes.
-In private network, you generate a key (called swarm.key), which will be placed in IPF_PATH directory.
+In private network, you generate a key (called swarm.key), which will be placed in IPFS_PATH directory.
 Only those nodes with that swarm.key can only connect to each other.

 ###### Normal IPFS setup

-In normal IPFS setup, the IPFS node is connected to public peer nodes.
+In normal IPFS setup, the IPFS node are connected to public peer nodes.
 The peer nodes can be listed using command "ipfs swarm peers"

 Example